kristina-pr/kristina-pr.github.io/cmdline_course.md

 In the seventh week we learned about the power of version control, a version control system called Git and a developer platform called GitHub.
 We learned how to create a repository on Github and clone this repository in a local computer.
 Furthermore, we practiced adding files to the local repository, committing changes and pushing the changes to a global Git repository.
 We also learned how to create Git branches, switch between them and how to merge a Git branch to master.

 ## Final assignment
 We learned how to build a website and how to publish it on GitHub pages.
 We practiced creating a CV on Overleaf and also tried out using a site generator Jekyll.
 Moreover, we learned the basics of writing and formatting syntax using Markdown.

+## Conclusion

+I had very limited knowledge of UNIX prior to this course and my main goal was to learn the fundamentals of command-line.
+I definitely achieved my goal as I have learned so much!
+The course was very worthwhile, well planned, and laid out in a clever way.
+All exercises were fun and beneficial to the entire learning process, at times demanding, but certainly manageable.
+Thank you so much for the great course!